onibas123/camelTest/README.md

 	 	Token with date time of creation and expire.
 That will register in session table.
 Otherwise the answer will be a http status code.

-	Once you get the token, you can access the other endpoints, create a user[POST], update a user[PATCH], get a user or get all users[GET], delete a user[DELETE].
+	Once you get the token, you can access the other endpoints, create an user[POST], update an user[PATCH], get an user or get all users[GET], delete an user[DELETE].

-	- Create a user:
+	- Create an user:
 		/* http://localhost/camelTest/api/users.php */
 		- endpoint: BASE_URL_API/api/users.php
 		- method: post